 Examples of passive-aggressive behaviour are endless, with sadly much of it normalised and tolerated in our society.
 The volatile nature of passive-aggression is such that the passive-aggressive person, detached from the original source of her frustration, is like a loaded gun looking for a target towards which she can direct her pent-up destructiveness, thus transferring her inner torments to the body and mind of the other rather than feeling and dealing with them herself.

 Effects on Others

-There are many ways passive-aggressive individuals find to covertly express their hostility in ways that help them evade detection or accusation – passing off cutting remarks as humour for example.
+There are many ways passive-aggressive individuals find to covertly express their hostility in ways that help them evade detection or accusation – passing off cutting remarks as humour for example, then berating the victim who complains by telling them ‘they take things too seriously’.
 But the effects upon the recipient are usually unmistakable and are themselves often enough evidence of the presence of passive-aggression itself: feeling offended or ‘kicked in the gut’ emotionally; feelings of hurt, frustration, anxiety. disrespect, shame or anger that make no immediate sense; feeling insulted by words or actions that appear to be inoffensive; discovering damaged property or missing possessions; being defrauded, swindled, cheated or over-charged; suffering loss of time or opportunity by, for example, the aggressor being habitually late for meetings or cancelling at the last minute or other ways of wasting one’s time.
 In each case, victims of passive-aggressive people are typically left feeling disturbed, troubled, hurt, stressed, preoccupied or upset, sometimes with no obvious cause to point to.